skellis46/embodied-camera/embodied-camera-application-proposal.md

 our attention is compromised: hyman-2010-did.pdf (loads of evidence)

 on couple of sentences here about what work has been done: previous work focused on effects of smartphones on our bodies, vision.

+statement here about assumption that as we are drawn inwards, we are drawn away from our bodies? hunch/proposition

+CL _And what for me is important is that although the camera overemphasizes the importance of the visual, the other senses are present in the use of the visual as it is not just the eyes who records but the whole body.
+So I think the research in that way is about how we see with all of our body not just the eyes which goes with expanding the corporeal possibilities of human-smartphone experiences._

+In dance training: the body that is seen and the body that is felt.

+what can these specialists offer? other ways of being with the device? alternative corporealities, postures, options. corporeal Sensitivity to the device? why would we want this?

+>As if part of a dance improvisation, any tool gathers it’s meaning only within a sphere of activity and consequently reconfigures the parameters of meaningful activity in that environment.[@kolcio_somatic_2005 p.107]

+-- what might be alternate parameters of meaningful activity in the bodily-smartphone 'environment'?

+"heightened awareness of the context, coupled with accountability in action, can be felt as a ‘connection’ to the world."[@kolcio_somatic_2005 p.106]

 Movement specialists like dancers train the body-mind towards sensitivity, attention, listening, and recognising change, posture, alignment and gesture.**refs** Dancers are corporeal outliers.
 They represent the margins or (cutting) edge of the human capacity to be sensitive to our bodies.
 At the heart of their work is the desire and capacity to sense and feel the body from the inside through proprioception and kinaesthetic awareness.
 This _sensate acuity_ is the hallmark of somatic practices like Alexander Technique, Feldenkrais and Skinner Releasing Technique.